 - Investigate and pursue opportunities to monetize educational technologies and assets through products and services

 - Invest in the training of clinicians with expertise in health services research

 Lectures, mentored experiences, presentations and courses in health care delivery are available via:

 - Residencies and fellowships.
-Mayo School of Graduate Medical Education has more than 1,500 trainees and offers more than 270 programs in virtually every medical specialty.
+Mayo Clinic School of Graduate Medical Education has more than 1,500 trainees and offers more than 270 programs in virtually every medical specialty.
 When appropriate, these programs include a health care delivery rotation or component tailored to the specialty.

 - Grand Rounds.
 On a regular basis, center leaders and invited guest speakers give presentations at Grand Rounds that provide exceptional education value to others in the area of health care delivery.
-Many of these video presentations are made available outside of Mayo Clinic to medical professionals, students, patients and others via the Medical Professional Video Center.

 - Publications.
 The center's team lectures and publishes extensively on topics related to health care delivery.
 This method of education is an effective venue for center experts to share their knowledge with health care providers around the world.
 Other Mayo Clinic publications for medical professionals offer insights on the applications of health care delivery into virtually all areas of practice.